IanLewis42/GravStorm/readme.txt

 STARTING THE GAME
 ------------------
-Change into the game directory, and run the executable 'game' (I told you it needs a name...)
+Change into the game directory, and run the executable 'gravstorm'

 cd gravstorm
 ./gravstorm